Torndeco/pyBEscanner/README.txt

 	* So Temp workaround till i get around to creating rcon networking code...
 		Using ziello2k https://github.com/ziellos2k/BattleNET
 		Source file is included for the paranoid people out there...

-	* Some settings in servers.ini are just placeholders... and have no function yet...